J D Emmanuel Music Reviews, Comments and Articles

 It goes without saying that 2007 is a great revival year for Mr. Emmanuel.
 Still alive and well and living in Texas, Daniel has recently updated his site and has been posting some rare pressings of his work on eBay.
 The demand for a vinyl reissue of Wizards twenty five years after its release is direct proof of his growing influence on modern spiritual music.
 He says that a cd reissue is in the works, so those of you without turntables who want a copy won't have to wait much longer.
 But for now, you must seek out the last remaining copies of the vinyl or play the samples he provides on his website.
 Either way, Wizards and all of Emmanuel's work is worth your time.

-"Five Artists Who Have Charted New Electronic Realms"
+From the article, "Five Artists Who Have Charted New Electronic Realms"

 San Francisco Bay Guardian